frontenddogma/web-development-glossary/manuscript/l.md

 Letter spacing
 : An optically consistent degree of increase (or sometimes decrease) of space between letters to affect visual density in a line or block of text.
 Letter spacing should not be confused with kerning.
 Letter spacing refers to a uniform adjustment to the spacing of a word or block of text affecting its density and texture.&nbsp;[†](#w-letter-spacing)

+Lexical scope
+: Name resolution depending on the location in the source code and the lexical context (also called static context), which is defined by where the named variable or function is defined.
+In lexical scope, if a variable name’s scope is a certain function, then its scope is the program text of the function definition; within that text, the variable name exists, and is bound to the variable’s value, but outside that text, the variable name does not exist.&nbsp;[†](#w-scope)

 Library
 : Typically used in connection with JavaScript, a collection of pre-written JavaScript which allows for easier development of JavaScript-based applications.&nbsp;[†](#w-library)